JoeProAI/Followlytics/TERMS_OF_SERVICE.md

 ### 3.2 Third-Party Data Providers

-We utilize third-party services, including but not limited to **Apify**, to collect publicly available data.
+We utilize third-party service providers to collect publicly available data.
 These third-party services:
 - Operate independently from Followlytics
 - Have their own terms of service and privacy policies
 - Are responsible for their own data collection methods